Photography: Practice & Theory

 - Fees from £67 to £117

-This is a practical photography course, delivered online, for people who want to develop an understanding of the fundamental principles of photography.
-The course is aimed at all levels of experience, so if you've only just started taking photographs or already have some knowledge of photography this course will help you to develop your practice.
+Photography: Practice and Theory is a practical photography course, delivered online, for people who want to develop an understanding of the fundamental principles of photography.
+The course is aimed at all levels of experience, so if you've only just started taking photographs, or already have some knowledge of photography, this course will help you to develop your practice.

 The course comprises a mixture of online lectures delivered with Microsoft Teams and photographic assignments that you can undertake in or around your home.
 The assignments are designed to give you practical experience of the technical instruction included in the online lectures and also the working practices that will help you develop your overall photographic technique.